peterchpoon/Home_Automation_Bot/README.md

 # Home_Automation_Bot
-A animated gif home automation bot written with MS Bot Framework It understands commands with the intention to power on/off devices in a given room, for example:
+A animated gif home automation bot written with MS Bot Framework.
+It understands commands with the intention to power on/off devices in a given room, for example:
 * switch on the patio light
 * turn off the washer in the laundry room